 When it comes to street crime, the most dangerous thing that can happen to you is pickpocketing, usually in public transportation, crowded places such as bus stations in the city (the most popular city bus station Zeleni Venac is notorious for pick-pocketers) and the main pedestrian street in Belgrade – Knez Mihailova.

-- Currency - Serbian Dinar (RSD) is the currency in Belgrade.
-Do avoid street money changers and exchange your money at official exchange offices and you'll find the best rate in the National Bank of Serbia.
+Serbian Dinar (RSD) is the currency in Belgrade.
+Avoid street money changers and exchange your money at official exchange offices and you'll find the best rate in the National Bank of Serbia.
 You can also withdraw RSD at a local ATM.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Belgrade, since it covers not only medical problems, but also theft and loss of valuables.
+Just like anywhere else, we recommend getting travel insurance when traveling to Belgrade, since it covers not only medical problems but also theft and loss of valuables.

 Average High/Low Temperature